 In order to minimize the potential for the spread of infectious diseases amongst patients and dental personnel, Dental Technology students and staff are highly encouraged to be immunized against and/or tested for infectious diseases such as mumps, measles, rubella, hepatitis B, and tuberculosis.
 If you have any questions regarding your immunization status or recommended immunizations for health care workers, consult your personal physician.
-If you would like to learn more about Dental Technology policies and procedures regarding infection control, you may contact the department at (323) 953-4000 x2500 or 2501, or at dental.lacitycollege. edu and Federal Loans.
+If you would like to learn more about Dental Technology policies and procedures regarding infection control, you may contact the department at (323) 953-4000 x2500 or 2501, or at lacitycollege.edu/academics/departments

+AWARD AWARD TYPE ACADEMIC PLAN GE MAJOR UNITS FA Dental Prosthetic Technology AS C002748C Any GE 73.5 Y Dental Prosthetic Technology С C021626D - 73.5 Y Fixed Prosthodontics С C039316D - 40.5 Υ Removable Prosthodontics С C039349D - 37.5 Y Digital Prosthetic Dentistry С C038651D - 16 Y

+No = Ineligible for Federal Pell and Cal Grant, FSEOG, Federal Work-Study, and Federal Loans.
 Please consult with Financial Aid Office on award eligibility.

-AWARD AWARD TYPE ACADEMIC PLAN GE MAJOR UNITS FA Dental Prosthetic Technology AS C002748C Any GE 73.5 Υ Dental Prosthetic Technology С C021626D - 73.5 Υ Fixed Prosthodontics С C039316D - 40.5 Υ Removable Prosthodontics С C039349D - 37.5 Υ Digital Prosthetic Dentistry С C038651D - 16 Υ

-No = Ineligible for Federal Pell and Cal Grant, FSEOG, Federal Work-Study,